 - The number of decks is directly proportional to the number of players.
 For three or four players, 2 standard 52 card decks are used, for five or six players, 3 standard 52 card decks are used and for seven or eight players, 4 such decks are used.

-- A number of Jokers are also added to the large deck used for the game.
+- A number of Jokers are also added to the large deck to be used for the game.
 The number of Jokers should be exactly one less than the number of

 participants in the game (for example with 5 players, there should be four Jokers so included).